CityofToronto/bdit_data-sources/volumes/miovision/README.md

 > However, the above is not applicable to pedestrian count which are `classification_uid` = 6 and `movement_uid` = 5,6.
 Pedestrian count in both TMC and ATR tables has equal number of rows and equal total volume.

+- **For pedestrian count**, the `leg` represents the side of crosswalk the pedestrians are at whereas `dir` represents which direction they are walking towards.
+So, a leg = N and dir = EB means that the pedestrian is at the North crosswalk crossing westbound.

 **Field Name**|**Data Type**|**Description**|**Example**|
 :-----|:-----|:-----|:-----|
 volume_15min_uid|serial|Unique identifier for table|12412|